Exclusive: Pimco economist Clarida seen as front-runner for Fed deputy job

 Janet Yellen handed the reins to Powell in early February.
 That left four of seven governor jobs vacant and marked a historic overhaul of Fed leadership that has raised uncertainty over U.S. interest rate policy in response to tax cuts, more government spending and hints of inflation.

-For now Powell says the Fed will continue gradually raising rates despite the risk of an “overheating” economy.
+For now Powell says the Fed will continue gradually raising rates despite the risk of an“overheating” economy.
 But that approach could shift depending on the views of the new Fed vice chair and new president in New York, who serves as vice chair of the policy-making committee.

 “You have that triumvirate and those three really shape policy,” said a former U.S. central banker who has been in touch with some of the candidates for both deputy jobs.

 Clarida, managing director and monetary policy analyst at Pacific Investment Management Co., would likely align ideologically with the centrist Powell.
-He has argued that the Fed will probably not be able to raise rates as much as in past cycles, but also warned in December that investors may be “a little too relaxed” about the threat of higher inflation.
+He has argued that the Fed will probably not be able to raise rates as much as in past cycles, but also warned in December that investors may be“a little too relaxed” about the threat of higher inflation.

 When Trump nominated Powell in November, Clarida welcomed the choice.

 “We believe Jerome Powell is a smart choice for Fed chair.”
-Clarida wrote in his regular Pimco blog.
-“He is likely to provide continuity in the monetary policy framework developed by the Yellen Fed for a gradual normalization of the policy rate and a predictable reduction in the Fed’s balance sheet.”
+Clarida wrote in his regular Pimco blog.“He is likely to provide continuity in the monetary policy framework developed by the Yellen Fed for a gradual normalization of the policy rate and a predictable reduction in the Fed’s balance sheet.”

-Clarida also said Powell would probably back “prudent” adjustments in financial regulation.
+Clarida also said Powell would probably back“prudent” adjustments in financial regulation.

 Some media reported that Barack Obama considered naming Clarida as a Fed governor in 2011 before eventually going with Powell.